iamvartika/iamvartika/README.md

 ### Hey there 👋 I'm Vartika Srivastava and

 - 🔭 I’m currently working on ...
-JavaScript
+Java
 - 🌱 I’m currently learning ...
 JavaScript